-Archive Database to help the user easily manage backup images (get properties, add, delete, mount, etc.).
+• Archive Database to help the user easily manage backup images (get properties, add, delete, mount, etc.).

 This feature is only available for the Windows installation of the program.
-2

 - Support of all present day techniques to store backup images: - Backup to local mounted/unmounted (without drive letter assigned) partitions; - Backup to an external mounted storage to provide for a higher level of data protection and system independence; - Backup to a special secured place on the hard disk called the Backup Capsule that has an independent system layout (e.g. a separate partition) and will stay operable should the active file system be damaged.
 To avoid an accidental removing or unauthorized access of the backup data, this partition is hidden and thus cannot be mounted in the operating system; - Backup to external media (CD/DVD) to guarantee a high level of data protection as long as the backup media is kept secure; - Backup to a network drive to stand a better chance of success in case of a hard disk failure; - Backup to an FTP server to provide a new level of system and data protection. - Smart Backup Wizard to secure system and data with the minimal efforts possible.
 With a unique intelligent work algorithm and a highly intuitive user interface, you can easily back up exactly what you need the whole system, e-mail databases (MS Outlook, Express, Windows Mail) media files or office documents of the My Documents folder, or any other files and folders. - Differential backup to a sector image to only archive changes since the last full sector-based image, thus considerably saving the backup storage space.
 To restore this kind of backup you will require a full image and one of its differentials. - Incremental backup to a file image to only archive changes since the last full or incremental file-based image.

 An incremental image is smaller and takes less time to create, but you will require the initial full image and all of its incrementals to restore the latest point of this kind of backup. - File backup to a sector image.
 It is a unique technology on the market so far that bridges two principally different approaches of the data backup: the file-based backup and the disk imaging backup.
 With its help you can now create a sector-based backup of your system to get it back on track in minutes in case of a virus attack or a hardware malfunction and then just make file-based incremental images to the previously created sector-based backup to keep updated only information that is critical for you.
-Thus you will considerably save your system resources. - Cyclic backup to automate the backup of separate partitions.
-It is an ideal option if you want to establish a self-acting data protection system.
+Thus you will considerably save your system resources. - Bootable Backup Capsule to get the choice to launch the Linux or PTS DOS recovery environment every time you start up the computer.
+With its help you will be able to run utilities under Linux or PTS DOS, and that way to get access to your hard disk for maintenance or recovery purposes.